civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 ### Custom payment processor-specific data

-!!! danger "todo"
+!!! warning "Warning"
-    This is not yet implemented in core.
+    This is currently holding back a fuller adoption of PropertyBag.

-Sometimes a payment processor will requrie custom data. e.g. A company called <em>Stripe</em> offers payment processing gateway services with its own API which requires some extra parameters called `paymentMethodID` and `paymentIntentID` parameters - these are what that particular 3rd party requires and separate to anything in CiviCRM (CiviCRM also uses the concept of "payment methods" and these have IDs, but here we're talking about something Stripe needs).
+Sometimes a payment processor will requrie custom data. e.g. A company called <em>Stripe</em> offers payment processing gateway services with its own API which requires some extra parameters called `paymentMethodID` and `paymentIntentID` - these are what that particular 3rd party requires and separate to anything in CiviCRM (CiviCRM also uses the concept of "payment methods" and these have IDs, but here we're talking about something Stripe needs).

 In order for us to be able to implement the `doPayment()` method for Stripe, we'll need data for these custom, bespoke-to-the-third-party parameters passing in, via the `PropertyBag`.